 - I foster an interest in understanding the form, structure and harmony of pieces being learned.

 - Above all, I encourage players to search for the true musical spirit of the pieces they are learning, and to explore and express their own unique musical personality.

 Why the classical guitar?
 I think it often starts with a love of the sound of the instrument and its repertoire.
-But as learning starts, and as the experience of playing takes hold, it can bring many rewards :
+But as learning progresses, it can bring many rewards :

 Life moves fast, we are all so busy.
 Playing the classical guitar can help us to slow down, and to mindfully focus on the very precise movements that must dance together to bring a piece of music to life.

-Playing the guitar can even start to feel quite spiritual, when the music really flows, we seem to transcend everyday life.
+Playing the guitar can even become a spiritual experience.
+When we are truly at one with the music, we seem to transcend everyday life.

-And finally, it's good to know that playing a musical instrument uses the left and right side of the brain at the same time!
-That's very good for the health of our brains..
+And finally, playing a musical instrument uses the left and right side of the brain at the same time, which is great for the health of our brains!